Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 Examples of calculations

-If you sell qualifying shares of your business for a gain of $1,000,000, you can use the exemption to exempt $913,630 of that gain.
+If you sell eligible shares of your business for a gain of $1,000,000, you can use the exemption to exempt $913,630 of that gain.
 You will only be taxed on the difference of $86,370.

-Strategies to Maximize Exemption
+Strategies to maximize exemption

 Income splitting